-There might be clients who prefer to have all three main components (Help Center Search, Chat & Contact Form) of the Web Widget enabled, yet have the ability to offer specific combination of them depending on the use case/web page.
+There might be clients who prefer to have all three main components (Help Center search, Chat and contact form) of the Web Widget enabled, yet have the ability to offer a specific combination of them depending on the use case/web page.
 For instance, some might prefer to have only search functionality enabled on their homepage yet have solely chat enabled on critical pages such as checkout and have all three components enabled on the remainder of pages.
 In essence, customers have the ability to enable any combination of those 3 elements on any page of their site.

-This can be achieved by using our newest set of Web Widget API endpoints to suppress the Help Center Search, Chat & Contact Form component.
-All the Web Widget endpoints are also explained and documented in this article.
+This can be achieved by using our set of Web Widget API endpoints to suppress the Help Center Search, Chat and Contact Form component.
+All the Web Widget endpoints are also explained and documented in Advanced customization of the Web Widget.

 This script can help easily enable or disable various combination of components depending on necessity.

 - uses the Web Widget script that can be placed either directly on the page, or via Google Tag Manager (GTM);

 - uses various API endpoints that will allow customers to customize various titles used on both Web Widget and Chat windows;

 - uses the suppress API endpoints that allow us to deactivate specific components;

 - uses Chat department routing depending on the status of the department, documented in more details in Recipe: Automatically route chats based on department online status.

 To enable or disable a component, just change the relevant parameter in the runWidgetLogic.init function.